cristian-azocar/microservice-boilerplate/README.md

 ## CORS

 CORS is enabled thanks to the [koa-cors](https://github.com/koajs/cors) middleware.
 If you want to add rules, check the official documentation for more details.

+## Git Hooks

+The boilerplate is configured to use git hooks, which are scripts that fires when certain actions occur.

+There are various hooks types, and the one that is already integrated is the `pre-commit` hook.
+The project uses `husky` to execute scripts and `lint-staged` to run the scripts only on staged files.
+This allow us to analyze the files and decide if they can be commited or not.
+For example, the project is configured to run `ESLint` on those files, and if there exists syntax problems, the files can not be commited.
+It is true that the files can be automatically fixed with the `--fix` option, but I think it's best to let the developer manually solve the problem, so he learns why his code didn't pass the linter and to configure his IDE to enable the auto-format on save.

 ## Deployment